Addressing mode: Base plus offset, and variations

-Within a subroutine a programmer will mainly be interested in the parameters and the local variables, which will rarely exceed 64 KB, for which one base register (the frame pointer) suffices.
+Within a subroutine a programmer will mainly be interested in the parameters and the local variables, for which one base register (the frame pointer) usually suffices.
 If this routine is a class method in an object-oriented language, then a second base register is needed which points at the attributes for the current object (this or self in some high level languages).